Register for Free edWebinars Below

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording or listen to the podcast and would like a CE certificate, join the PD in Action community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the PD in Action community and go to the edWebinar Archives folder to take the CE quiz.

 Individualized learning is referred to by Culatta (2016) as “learning experiences in which the pace of learning is adjusted to meet the needs of individual students.”
 It’s one of the major areas of concentration within personalized learning and requires significant changes to school as we know it, moving from a seat-time model to one focused on true competency.

 Sound intimidating?
 Watch an introduction to individualized learning where Gene Kerns, Ed.D. addresses the following questions:

 - What are the three major components of individualized learning?